-AboutI am Professor of English Literature at the University of Stavanger, Norway.
+AboutI am Professor of American Literature at the University of Stavanger, Norway.

 My most recent book is Beards and Masculinity in American Literature (Routledge).
 This book celebrates canonical beards in canonical works of American writing – from Walt Whitman to Ernest Hemingway – as well as discussing the range of issues that beards evoke with regards to the everyday performance of masculinity.